 While the economy has been experiencing growth, the benefits have not been distributed equitably.
 One of the most striking aspects of the current economic landscape is the widening disparity between the wealthy elite and the average American.
 Since the pandemic, the number of billionaires in the U.S. has grown significantly.
 According to Forbes, American billionaire wealth stood at $8 trillion as of Mar.
 18, 2020, just as COVID-19 pandemic was striking.
 Today, the world’s 2,781 billionaires, a new record, have a combined wealth of $14.2 trillion, nearly double the 2020 figure.

 While the billionaire class has seen unprecedented wealth growth, income inequality remains a pressing issue.
-The Economic Policy Institute (EPI) reports that the top 1% of earners in the U.S. now holds more than 23% of the nation’s wealth, compared to just 2.5% for the bottom 50%.
+The Economic Policy Institute (EPI) reports that the top 1% of earners in the U.S. now hold more than 23% of the nation’s wealth, compared to just 2.5% for the bottom 50%.
 Wealth inequality is also stark, with 20% of Americans controlling over 70% of the nation’s wealth.

 Greedflation